Building a Human‑in‑the‑Loop Editor with LangGraph¶

 File saved successfully at: /docs/Python/LLM Tokenizers.md

-1. Agents as single‑responsibility nodes
+1. Agents as single-responsibility nodes.

-2. A stateful graph that supports parallelism and routers
+2. A stateful graph that supports parallelism and routers.

-3. Memory and breakpoints for human oversight
+3. Memory and breakpoints for human oversight.

-4. Map‑reduce for scalable processing
+4. A map-reduce process for scalable processing.

 5. Typed state with merge semantics for deterministic behaviour.